genesiscommunitysuccess/docs/docs/server-reference/consolidators/advanced.md

 ## Configuration
 The consolidator is configured through the standard Genesis configuration XML files.
 The naming convention and extension is **-consolidator.xml**.
 So, if your application is called *Tiresias*, your configuration file is **tiresias-consolidator.xml**.

 You can define as many consolidators as you like in your configuration file.
-Each consolidator definition is made up of:
+Each consolidator definition is made up of the following elements:

 * **name** to identify the consolidation block.